gcsescience.com 5 gcsescience.com

 HCl(aq) arrow H+(aq) + Cl-(aq)

-All of the hydrogen chloride molecules
+All of the hydrogen chloride molecules become

-become hydrogen ions and chloride ions in water
+hydrogen ions and chloride ions when they

-(see examples for other strong acids).
+are dissolved in water (see examples of other strong acids).

 ethanoic acid (in water) reversible arrow hydrogen ion + ethanoic ion